vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/UI Toolkit/Styling.md

 /// </summary>
 public new static readonly string inputUssClassName = ussClassName + "__input";
 ```
-^^^ The classes applied to Sliders as they are specified in C#.
+^^^ The classes applied to Slider as specified in C#.

 You can investigate further, look at the base class `BaseSlider`, follow along to find out what elements it creates and what classes it adds.
 As most of UI Toolkit is in C#, and doesn't rely on UnityEngine.Object, most of the work is done in constructors and should be very intuitive!

+#### Inline styles
+Inline styles are indicated in the debugger.
+As mentioned previously, inline styles cannot be overridden by USS.
-Sometimes you might find the code is applying a style inline.
-These styles cannot be overridden by USS.
-You'll be able to see this indicated in the debugger, but know you can poke around the code too!
+In these cases you will have to override the style in code, know you can poke around the source code to see why and how something has been done.

+#### Complex styles
+Sometimes you might find a style isn't one of the [common USS properties](https://docs.unity3d.com/Manual/UIE-USS-Properties-Reference.html), and is instead implemented by [`CustomStyleProperty`](https://docs.unity3d.com/ScriptReference/UIElements.CustomStyleProperty_1.html).
+A great example of this is `CurveField`, where the curve color is driven by a `CustomStyleProperty<Color>` called [`--unity-curve-color`](https://github.com/Unity-Technologies/UnityCsReference/blob/67d5d85abbea076e469a1642e04f3ab50a326bea/Editor/Mono/UIElements/Controls/CurveField.cs#L60), your USS can use this property[^2].

 [^1]: [Best practices for USS.](https://docs.unity3d.com/Manual/UIE-USS-WritingStyleSheets.html)
+[^2]: To override a custom style in code, find what member the custom style is written to (`m_CurveColor` in this case), and write to it in a [`CustomStyleResolvedEvent`](https://docs.unity3d.com/ScriptReference/UIElements.CustomStyleResolvedEvent.html) callback.